 Located on the northeastern edge of the Parc Naturel Régional des Alpilles, the hamlet of Eygalières has an official population of about 1,900 residents.
 However, when second homeowners and short-stay visitors descend upon the village in the summertime, the population swells well beyond the formal count.

 The setting for Eygalières is idyllic.
 The hamlet has one busy main street surrounded by village houses and nourishment options.
 At the time of writing, there were three bar-cafés, one bakery, a butcher, an épicerie, an Italian-style deli, a decent assortment of restaurants and far too many real estate agents.
 Stroll up the road into the ancient village, and you get the sense that you stepped back in time.
 Over many years, the town’s elected officials maintained strict controls over the exterior design of homes and a tight rein on the number of building permits.
-However, if you get a chance to peek behind the old walls, it becomes clear that many restoration and upgrade projects have brought these homes up to modern standards.
+However, if you can peek behind the old walls, it becomes clear that many restoration and upgrade projects have brought these homes up to modern standards.

 Market Day: Friday mornings